 There may be other reasons for your healthcare provider to recommend a kidney transplant.

 As with any surgery, complications can occur.
 Some complications may include:

 The new kidney may be rejected.
 Rejection is a normal reaction of the body to a foreign object or tissue.
 When a new kidney is transplanted into a recipient's body, the immune system reacts to what it thinks as a threat and attacks the new organ.
-For a transplanted organ to survive, medications must be taken to trick the immune system into accepting the transplant and not attacking it as a foreign object.
+For a transplanted organ to survive, medicines must be taken to trick the immune system into accepting the transplant and not attacking it as a foreign object.